ZeNorm

 See what a finished spec looks like

-From raw intent to goals, constraints, and agent-ready tasks.
+Four decisions take raw intent to goals, constraints, and agent-ready tasks.
 30 seconds.

 The missing step